 - Evil Laugh: It's supposed to be a Crowning Moment of Heartwarming as the last sound you hear is the euphoric laughter of The Black Swordsman, having finally found the perfect book, but damn if it doesn't sound more evil than joyous.

-- Field of Blades: Our first shot of the Swordsman shows him standing in one of these... though it is implies that they are the weapons of people he has killed himself.
+- Field of Blades: Our first shot of the Swordsman shows him standing in one of these... though it's implied that they are all the weapons of people he has killed himself.

-- Flash Step: The Black Swordsman is revealed to move quicker than the eye can see, so quick in fact he appears as nothing more than a flash of light to the viewers.
+- Flash Step: The Black Swordsman can move quicker than the eye can see, so quick, in fact, that he appears as nothing more than a flash of light.

-- Flower Motifs: After the opening narration, we see a group of blood-spattered white roses, which turn completely red and the shot pans upward.
+- Flower Motifs: During the opening narration, we see a cluster of blood-spattered white roses, which turn completely red as the shot pans upward.
+They seem to foreshadow the little girl's loss of innocence.

 - The Greatest Story Never Told

 - Harmful to Minors: The Young Girl witnesses the Swordsman brutally slaughter an entire army and devour the corpses.
-However, she doesn't really seem all that bothered by it.
+However, she doesn't really seem all that bothered by it at the time.

 - Haunted Castle: The Devil's Castle, supposedly.